CrossScarDev/upsm/README.md

 #### description?: string

 The `description` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.

+#### launchers?: []string

+The `launchers` option is an array of strings containing the paths of different launchers that the modification contains.

 ### geninfo Options